The 7 Benefits of Being a Caretaker

 So why would anyone volunteer for the position?
-Previous caretakers have expressed the many benefits of being a caretaker at Meher Mount, such as those outlined below.
+Because of the many benefits.

-Today's caretakers help to continue this legacy and help to preserve Meher Mount for generations to come in honor of Meher Baba.
+Today's caretakers continue this legacy and help preserve Meher Mount for generations to come in honor of Meher Baba.

-During His visit, Baba said, "I love Meher Mount very much and feel happy here."
+During His visit, Meher Baba said, "I love Meher Mount very much and feel happy here."

 During his visit to Meher Mount on August 2, 1956, Meher Baba told the group with Him, "You are so lucky to be with me so closely..."

 The atmosphere of His presence continually pervades Meher Mount.
-Everyday, as a caretaker you have the opportunity to be in this ambiance.
+One visitor in 1956 said that Meher Baba left "an invisible fountain of spiritual energy."
+As a caretaker you have the opportunity to be in this ambiance everyday.

 Spend a day or two at Meher Mount and you will see the deer drink from the pond and birds dine at the bird feeders or soar overhead.
 Occasionally, you will see a fox scurry across the property or spot a bobcat on the prowl.